 Enterprise Investment Schemes allow you to invest up to £1,000,000 in a single qualifying company worth less than £15 million before making the investment.
 The sum invested receives 30% income tax relief, qualifies for freedom from Inheritance Tax after two years, freedom from Capital Gains Tax after three years and can provide capital gains tax deferral.

-From 6th April 2012, a new tax advantaged investment, the Seed Enterprise Investment Scheme (SEIS) was made available with the following main features:
+A tax advantaged investment, the Seed Enterprise Investment Scheme (SEIS) is available with the following main features:

 As investments, VCTs, EISs and SEISs carry a certain amount of risk and are generally most suited to those with specific circumstances, knowledge and experience.